10 Tips for Effective Video Visits

 6. Minimize distractions

 Prior to your video visit, make sure that there are no obstacles in the line of sight of your camera which can distract the other participants.
-Also, make sure that your cell phone is kept in the silent mode during the visit.

 7. Get acquainted with Chiron's video interface

 Try running a couple of test appointments before you have a real patient.
 This will give you time to familiarize yourself with the hang-up, mute, and other options that are available in the standard Chiron Health application.

 This can be challenging when you first transition to video visits.
 You'll need to practice patience and refrain from speaking while your patient is.
 Doing so will ensure that you hear all the questions and your patient doesn't get frustrated.
 It's up to the provider to manage the video visit to make it successful!